-- 3.1 This assessment is based on the overall and specific expectations in the Ontario Language and Mathematics curricula up to the end of Grades 3 and 6.
+- 3.1 EQAO is an independent agency that creates and administers large-scale assessments to measure Ontario students' achievement in reading, writing and mathematics at key stages of their education.
+All EQAO assessments are developed by Ontario educators to align with the Ontario Curriculum.
+The assessments evaluate student achievement objectively and in relation to a common provincial standard.
 The assessment is scored at four levels of achievement.
 The provincial standard is a target which establishes performance at level three or higher as a goal for all students. - 3.2 The assessments are scored by groups of trained teachers at a central site over the summer.
-Results are published in the fall of the following school year. - 3.3 A long term focus to committing resources and supports to ensure improved learning and teaching in primary and junior literacy, resulted in Grades 3 and 6 students continuing to approach the target of 75% of students to achieve or exceed the provincial standard in reading and writing: - 70% in Grade 3 reading and 66% in Grade 3 writing; and - 79% in Grade 6 reading and 75% in Grade 6 writing.
+Results are published in the fall of the following school year. - 3.3 A long term focus to committing resources and supports to ensure improved learning and teaching in primary and junior literacy, resulted in Grades 3 and 6 students continuing to approach the target of 75% of students to achieve or exceed the provincial standard in reading and writing: - 71% in Grade 3 reading and 66% in Grade 3 writing; and - 75% in Grade 6 reading and 73% in Grade 6 writing.

-3.4 Board results in Grade 3 mathematics parallels provincial results with a five percent increase from last year.
-Grade 6 mathematics results dropped by one percent at the provincial level while Board results show a slight increase of one percent.
-It is expected that a long term, provincially supported focus and commitment to mathematics will result in ongoing improvement over time.
+- 3.4 Board results in Grade 3 mathematics results show a five percent decrease from last year.
+Grade 6 mathematics results dropped by seven percent from the previous year.
+It is expected that a long term, provincially supported focus and commitment to mathematics will result in ongoing improvement over time: - 50% in Grade 3 mathematics and 33% in Grade 6 mathematics.